Comparing Ethernet Cables – Cat5 vs Cat5e vs Cat6 vs Cat6a vs Cat7 vs Cat8

 When comparing Cat 8 Ethernet cables to Cat 7, there are several advantages that Cat 8 offers:

-2. Increased Bandwidth: Cat 8 cables have a bandwidth capacity of up to 2GHz, providing a wider frequency range for data transmission compared to the 600MHz bandwidth of Cat 7 cables.
+2. Increased Bandwidth: Cat 8 cables have a bandwidth capacity of up to 2GHz, providing a much wider frequency range than the 600MHz bandwidth of Cat 7 cables.

-3. Improved Shielding: Cat 8 cables feature better shielding, such as individual foil shielding for each twisted pair and an overall braid shielding, which enhances protection against electromagnetic interference and reduces signal loss.
+3. Improved Shielding: Cat 8 cables are shielded only (e.g., S/FTP or F/FTP constructions), which enhances protection against electromagnetic interference and reduces signal loss.

 It’s important to note that Cat 8 cables are generally more expensive than Cat 7 cables, so the choice of which cable to use depends on the specific requirements and budget of the network installation.